Djerys/ecys/README.rst

 inherit from the *ecys.System* class, and have a method called *update*.
 You should add your System to the World instance to using.
 You can define your System classes with *ecys.requires* or *ecys.excludes* decorators.
-A *required_entities* property returns tuple of Entities with (or without) Components specified in decorator parameters.
-If you have not defined a decorator a *required_entities* returns all entities in your World.
+An *entities* property returns tuple of Entities with (or without) Components specified in decorator parameters.
+If you have not defined a decorator an *entities* returns all entities in your World.

 A simple MovementSystem::